Tesla Model 3 Insurance Rates

 Rates are averaged for all Tesla Model 3 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Tesla Model 3 Insurance
+How to Find the Best Tesla Model 3 Insurance

-Below you'll find a quick rundown of the coverage data covered in the charts and tables above.
+The points below are a brief recap of the data raised in the charts and tables above.

-- You may be able to save as much as $200 per year simply by shopping early and online
+- Drivers can save up to $200 per year just by shopping early and online

 Rate Tables and Charts